LifeBogger presents the Full Story of a Barca Legend best known by the Nickname; “The Puppet Master”.

 - For being one of the best central midfielders of all-time

-- For his vision, pinpoint accurate passing and world-class ball control which have allowed him to dictate the flow of play while rarely relinquishing possession.
+- We will remember Xavi for his vision, pinpoint accurate passing and world-class ball control which have allowed him to dictate the flow of play while rarely relinquishing possession.

-- For being the only Barca player with most number of major trophies(25) and most number of league titles (8).
+- For being the only Barca player with the most number of major trophies(25) and number of league titles (8).
 He has won more trophies (28) than any other Spanish player in history.

-We strive for accuracy and fairness.
-If you see something that doesn’t look right in our Xavi childhood story and bio, please contact us!
+We strive for accuracy and fairness while delivering Xavi Hernandez’s Biography.
+If you see something that doesn’t look right in our memoir, please contact Lifebogger.